davidorban/netsocbook/en/BitGadaa.md

 #### 2.1.
 Gadaa in the Spotlight

-To say that there was at least one democratic system in Africa centuries before the West is heretical.
+To say that there was at least one democratic system in Africa centuries before the West may sound heretical.
 "In much of what is written about Africa, the common image is that of people governed by primitive customs and practices, in which only the feudal roles by elders, kings, chiefs, sultans, and emirs have been acknowledged by Western observers."
 (See Asmarom Legesse, "Oromo Democracy: An Indigenous African Political System", 2006.)

 An endeavor such as BitGadaa would serve the purpose of introducing Gadaa (and similar systems) to the wider public.
 To do away with the civilized-savage distinction that has plagued much of anthropological thinking (and history), initiatives that integrate multiple cultures toward a universal culture could play a key role.